Pinoy Family Recipes

 Two plates of pork hamonado with fresh garlic and onion on table.

 First things first, grab your pork and toss it in a bowl.
-Pour in some soy sauce, vinegar and add a bunch of crushed garlic.
-Mix it up real good so that pork gets all cozy in that tasty marinade.
-Let it chill in the fridge for 60 minutes – patience pays off, trust me.
+Pour in some soy sauce, vinegar, and crushed garlic.
+Mix everything well so the pork gets coated with all that flavor.
+Let it sit in the fridge for about 60 minutes.
+Trust me, this step makes a big difference.

-After marinating, we need to separate the pork from the marinade.
-Use a strainer or colander over another bowl.
-Pour the pork and marinade into the strainer, letting the liquid drain into the bowl below.
-Give it a few minutes to make sure all the excess marinade is out.
-Keep both the pork and the marinade – we’ll need them later.
+Once the pork is done marinating, place a strainer over a clean bowl.
+Pour the pork and marinade into the strainer, letting the liquid drip into the bowl.
+Let it sit for a few minutes to make sure all the excess marinade is drained.
+Keep both the pork and the marinade.
+We’ll use them both.

-Add the marinated pork to the pan (but save the marinade).
-Cook the pork until it’s browned on all sides.
+Add the drained pork to the pan (but not the marinade just yet).
+Cook until the pork is browned on all sides.
+This gives it a nice texture and locks in flavor.

-Pour the reserved marinade and a cup of water into the pot.
-Add the bay leaves, then bring everything to a boil.
-Once it’s boiling, lower the heat to a simmer.
-Cover the pot and let it cook for about 1 to 1.5 hours, or until the pork is tender.
-Stir occasionally to prevent sticking and to ensure even cooking.
+Now pour in the reserved marinade and about a cup of water.
+Toss in the bay leaves.
+Let it boil, then lower the heat and let it simmer.
+Cover and cook for 1 to 1.5 hours, or until the pork becomes fork-tender.
+Stir every now and then so nothing sticks.

-When the pork is tender, add the pineapple chunks.
-Season with salt to taste.
-Let it simmer for another 10-15 minutes to let the flavors meld together.
+Once the pork is nice and tender, add the pineapple chunks.
+Season with a bit of salt.
+Let it simmer for another 10 to 15 minutes so the sweetness from the pineapple blends with the sauce.

-If the sauce is too thick, you can add a bit of water.
-If it’s too thin, let it simmer uncovered until it thickens to your liking.
+Check the consistency of the sauce.
+If it’s too thick, add a little water.
+If it’s too watery, simmer uncovered until it reduces and thickens up to your liking.

-Serve your Pork Hamonado hot with steamed rice.
-You can adjust the sweetness or tanginess by adding more sugar or vinegar, depending on your taste.
-Happy cooking!
-Enjoy!
+Serve your Pork Hamonado hot with plenty of steamed rice.
+Taste it before serving and adjust the sweetness or tanginess by adding more sugar or vinegar if needed.
+Enjoy every bite!

 Pork sauteed in pineapple juice with fresh pineapple chunks.